 Dr. Ralph Bäßler

-With the increase of awareness related to Carbon Capture and Storage (CCS) technology and the worldwide introduction of this technique to many fields in order to minimize carbon dioxide emission to the atmosphere, the safety of this technology is a widely discussed problem.
+With the increase of awareness related to Carbon Capture (Utilization) and Storage (CCS) technology and the worldwide introduction of this technique to many fields in order to minimize carbon dioxide emission to the atmosphere, the safety of this technology is a widely discussed problem.

 Regarding corrosion, CO2 and its precipitations can interact with the materials used for compression/transportation/injection of emission gasses from combustion processes.
 Therefore, selection of appropriate material and understanding the mechanisms are key factors in order to increase the safety and reliability of the CCS technology as a basis of its realizability.

-The new task force aims at using the European network of experts to collect and merge the present understanding in the field of CO2-related corrosion, identify the needs for further research, both in basics and application, evaluate existing testing methods, promote new investigation methods, and foster normative work on an international basis.
+The task force aims at using the European network of experts to collect and merge the present understanding in the field of CO2-related corrosion, identify the needs for further research, both in basics and application, evaluate existing testing methods, promote new investigation methods, and foster normative work on an international basis.

 The task force addresses the following general topics: